Additional Information

 Email Mr. Harms directly to join a specific email list that receives all new Concept Graphics that are created.

 Each of the Social Studies Concepts is linked to a graphic that explains it with a short example video.
+Click on the Concept to see a graphic explaining the concept.
+Click on the example video to see a video explaining the graphic.

 History Concepts